warrenguy/sinatra-rate-limiter/README.md

 more than the allowable number of requests have been made in the given time then no new item is logged and the request is aborted.
 The items stored in redis include a bucket name and timestamp in their key name.
-This allows multiple limit "buckets" to be used and for variable rate limits to be applied to different requests using the same bucket.
+This allows multiple "buckets" to be used and for variable rate limits to be applied to different requests using the same bucket.
 See the _Usage_ section below for examples demonstrating this.

 ## Installing